Eswar-521/python-libraries/xml/README.md

----
-Title: Python XML Parsing using SAX
-MetaKeywords: python, xml, SAX, parsing, xml.sax, event-driven XML parsing
-Author: Your Name
-ContentName: python-xml-parsing-sax
----

-# Python XML Parsing using `xml.sax`
+## Parsing an XML File Using `xml.sax` in Python

-## Overview
+### Overview

-- This script demonstrates how to **parse an XML file** using Python's `xml.sax` (Simple API for XML).
+This Python script demonstrates how to parse an XML file using `xml.sax`.
+It defines a custom content handler class that processes XML elements, extracts data, and prints attribute values.
-- `xml.sax` is an **event-driven** parser that reads XML data **sequentially** without loading the entire document into memory.

----

-## Prerequisites

-- Python 3.x installed
-- An XML file to parse (e.g., `test-data.xml`)

----

-## Code Example
+### Code

 ```python
 import xml.sax